Why You Should Have Cat Insurance in Canada

 Kidney disease

 According to Pet Health Network, 1 out of 3 older cats will be diagnosed with kidney disease.
 Those are high odds.
-Pet insurance protects you from an unexpected $500 - $1,000 bill – yikes.
+Pet insurance can protect you from an unexpected $500 - $1,000 bill – yikes.

 Mass

 Imagine stroking your cat when you feel a bump on their skin.
-Instantly, your mind jumps to cancer.
-Thankfully, most masses are benign.
+Instantly, your mind races but thankfully, most masses are benign.
 Yet the tissue will still have to be tested and possibly removed if the tumor is cancerous.
 Annually, this costs cat owners approximately $500 - $900.

 Final Thoughts